icedpygui/IcedPyGui/CONTRIBUTING.md

 The Rust code is located in the `src` directory, while the Python codebase is located in the `icedpygui` directory.
 There is only one python file used for linting purposes and documentation.

 #### Adding a widget
 To add a widget, make a new folder under `ipg_widgets`, ipg_mywidget.rs.
-If this is a modified Iced or Iced_aw widget, create the file under the folder iced_widgets.
+Also, if this is a modified Iced or Iced_aw widget, create the modified Iced code file under the folder iced_widgets.

 Take a look at the ipg_button to see the ipg and pyo3 imports used.
 These will be typically used by all widgets.
 Also use the types specified for the id, show, and user_data.